grafana/grafana/docs/sources/administration/service-accounts/index.md

 ### To create a service account

-1. Sign in to Grafana adn click **Administration** in the left-side menu.
+1. Sign in to Grafana and click **Administration** in the left-side menu.
 1. Click **Service accounts**.
 1. Click **Add service account** .
 1. Enter a **Display name**.